 Fun fact: only the female yellow jacket stings because she is the only one who has a stinger, males do not.

-The yellow jacket stinger is not jagged.
-Consequently, it stays attached, allowing the insect to sting its victim multiple times in a row.
+If you get stung by a yellow jacket, be careful because it could get you again!
+The yellow jacket stinger is not jagged, so it stays attached after it stings, allowing the insect to sting its victim multiple times in a row.
 Because the stinger stays attached, yellow jackets do not die after stinging as honeybees do.

 What to do once you are stung by a yellow jacket